fhungus/eash/README.md

 Performance is Dead.
 Accessibility is Long-Gone.
 Adaptibility has been Abandoned.
 This is all that's left.

 Currently EASH is hacked together at best.
-A lot of shortcuts have been taken so if you take one wrong step the program will immediately kill itself without warning.
+A lot of shortcuts have been taken so if you take one wrong step the program will immediately kill itself without warning or recourse.
 Sorry.
 Additionally, a lot of the code is more of an imperative slopfest than I would like it to be, because I lack proper rust experience.
 If you see something that could be implemented in a more idiomatic, performant or generally cleaner way, please let me know by opening a PR, an issue, or just messaging me directly.
 I would really appreciate it.